 Gorkem Kasal (Arda), Ergun Kuyucu (Remzi), Mehmet Cerrahoglu (Baba/The Father), Muharrem Bayrak (Yavuz), Sabahattin Yakut (Seyfi), Mehmet Fatih Dokgoz (Apo)

 A detachment of police are sent to the Inceagac neighbourhood, which has a dangerous reputation.
-As they arrive, they hit a figure on the road and the van crashes into the river.
+As they arrive, they hit a figure on the road, causing the van to crash into the river.
 Emerging, the group make their way to a nearby house, a former police station, to investigate.
-Instead, they find they have walked into a hellish den, filled with writhing tortured bodies, all lorded over by a dwarf magister who demands that they be sacrificed.
+Instead they find they have walked into a hellish den, filled with writhing tortured bodies, all lorded over by a dwarf magister who demands that they be sacrificed.

-Baskin was only the eighth Turkish film to be released in the US.
-It is a feature-length directorial debut for Can Evrenol, a horror fan who had made a number of short films prior to this.
-Evrenol has made a previous short film version of this with the eleven-minute Baskin (2013), which also features Gorkem Kasal and Muharrem Bayrak.
-Baskin premiered at the Toronto Film Festival and gained reasonable festival exposure.
+Baskin was only the eighth Turkish film to ever be released in the US.
+It was a feature-length directorial debut for Can Evrenol, a horror fan who had made a number of short films prior to this.
+Evrenol has previously developed a short film version of this with the eleven-minute Baskin (2013), which also features Gorkem Kasal and Muharrem Bayrak.
+The full-length Baskin premiered at the Toronto Film Festival and gained reasonable festival exposure.

 Turkey is not exactly the country you expect to make balls to the walls horror.
 Effectively known as the country that presents a bridge between Islam and the West, it is also ruled by an increasingly authoritarian government that in recent years has instituted much in the way of censorship and media crackdown.
 If Baskin is anything to go by, it suggests there is something seriously fucked up going on beneath all of this.